-Wall Township School District employs a Response to Intervention (RTI) approach to support all students, particularly for those who struggle in the classroom.
+Wall Township School District employs a Response to Intervention (RTI) approach to support all students, particularly those students who-need additional support in the classroom.

-Researchers have determined that Tier 1 classroom interventions are the most effective interventions for at-risk students, particularly those in the elementary school, because the extended amount of time that they spend daily with their classroom teacher provides their teachers with the optimum environment for implementing targeted interventions.
+Researchers have determined that Tier 1 classroom interventions are the most effective interventions for at-risk students, particularly those in elementary school, because the extended amount of time that they spend daily with their classroom teacher provides their teachers with the optimum environment for implementing targeted interventions.

-These interventions, which consist of modifications, accommodations and both instructional and independent learning strategies, are to be implemented by the classroom teacher, who will then monitor and evaluate their effectiveness in promoting progress.
+These interventions, which consist of modifications, accommodations, and both instructional and independent learning strategies, are to be implemented by the classroom teacher, who will then monitor and evaluate their effectiveness in promoting progress.
 If they are effective, the team will continue to prescribe them to be implemented.